California law changes

 (b) If requested, a veterinarian shall provide drug documentation, if available.

 (c) A veterinarian may delegate to a registered veterinary technician or veterinary assistant the task of providing the consultation and drug documentation required by this section.

 (d) It shall be noted in the medical record of the animal patient if the consultation described in this section is provided or declined by the client or his or her agent.

-2. If you have a need to collect a signature on your documents then you will want to use the "Generate Patient Document" option on the patient's EMR to generate the document and collect a signature.
+- If you have a need to collect a signature on your documents then you will want to use the "Generate Patient Document" option on the patient's medical record to generate the document and collect a signature.
 The signature collection process is not currently available during the checkout process in eVetPractice where the handouts are generated and printed.

-While we are unable to answer questions about the new law specifically please feel free to reach out to our support team for assistance implementing any of these options.
+While eVetPractice support agents are unable to answer questions about the law specifically, please feel free to reach out to our support team for assistance implementing any of these workflow options.